9 Hypothesis Testing

 This is what we like to call “no PhD in Statistics needed” moments.
 You do not have to be an expert in statistics to know that Alaska Airlines and Hawaiian Airlines have notably different air times.
 The two boxplots do not even overlap!
 Constructing a confidence interval or conducting a hypothesis test would frankly not provide much more insight than Figure 9.16.

-Let’s investigate why we observe such a clear cut difference between these two airlines using data wrangling.
+Let’s investigate why we observe such a clear-cut difference between these two airlines using data wrangling.
 Let’s first group the rows of flights_sample

 not only by carrier